Elizakats/nation-assignment/README.md

 ## Server
 The server provides a REST API for countries and relevant statistics.

-Build with Maven v3.8.6 on Java 8.
+Build with Maven v3.8.6 on Java 8 with Spring Framework

 Server connects to a MySQL Database.
 In order to launch you need pass the enviroment variables below:
 - DB_HOST